DickinsonCollege/FarmData2/farmdata2_modules/fd2_tabs/fd2_example/README.md

 1. Test your sub-tab using the [Cypress testing framework](https://www.cypress.io/) by creating a new `spec.js` file in the `cypress\integration` directory.
    - More information about Cypress and resources for getting started with it are available in the [ONBOARDING.md](https://github.com/DickinsonCollege/FarmData2/blob/main/ONBOARDING.md#cypress) file.
 1. Launch the Cypress test runner using `./test_runner.bash`  Note: it may take a few moments for the runner to start, particularly the first time.

+### Disabling the `fd2_example` Module ###

+The `fd2_example` module is enabled by default by the [developer install](https://github.com/DickinsonCollege/FarmData2/blob/main/INSTALL.md#developer_install) to provide a sandbox for learning and experimentation with FarmData2 modules.
+However, the associated _FD2 Example_ tab does not appear in production installs.
+Developers wanting to mimic a production environment for demonstrations can disable the `fd2_example` module as follows:

+1. Log into FarmData2 as `admin`
+1. Click `Manage`
+1. CLick `Modules`
+1. Click `FarmData2` in the left column.
+1. Click to turn the `FarmData2 Example` module off.
+1. Click `Save configuration`

+When returning to the home screen the _Example_ tab should no longer be visible.